satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # To avoid errors, Please use only this version for these instructions:

-HyperHDR Current version (RGBW with Temporal Dithering powered by ICE) download: [https://github.com](https://satgit62.github.io/webos-hyperhdr/org.webosbrew.hyperhdr.loader_0.4.0_all.ipk) (This corresponds to the latest HyperHDR version v22.0.0.0beta2-Infinite Color Engine)
+HyperHDR Current version (RGBW with Temporal Dithering powered by ICE) download: [https://github.com](https://satgit62.github.io/webos-hyperhdr/org.webosbrew.hyperhdr.loader_0.4.1_all.ipk) (This corresponds to the latest HyperHDR v22.0.0)

 To avoid errors, please uninstall HyperHDR webos-loader if you have installed a previous version.
 Your settings will be preserved.